Bretton Woods Mountain Resort: On-mountain food

-Eateries around the ski area include the Top O' Quad Restaurant, Maple Leaf BBQ, West Mountain BBQ, the Food Court, and the Sugar Shack.
+Eateries around the ski area include the Top O' Quad Restaurant, Maple Leaf BBQ, West Mountain BBQ, the Food Court, The Switchback Grill, and the Sugar Shack.

 Awards

 In the 2013/2014 SKI Magazine Reader's Poll, Bretton Woods was named #1 in the East for snow, grooming, service, and weather.
 Also, Bretton Woods was chosen as the #12 ski resort in the world and the #6 ski resort in the U.S. and Canada by the readers of Condé Nast Traveler.
 Bretton Woods was named #1 in New Hampshire for lifts, lodging, and dining, and overall ski resort.
 Bretton Woods was also named Top 5 in the East for family programs and scenery and Top 10 in the East for on mountain food.